 Carve out five minutes each day to take deep, relaxing breaths.
 Focus on relaxing muscle tension that can build in your neck and back.
 At the same time, add some meditation and focus on positive thoughts or affirmations.

 It’s ok to feel sad, disappointed or anxious during the holidays.
 You may need to accept that this holiday isn’t going to go as planned and will not be perfect this year.
 Talk about it with friends or colleagues – sharing your feelings can do wonders at cultivating a realistic perspective and peace of mind.

 This is not generosity in the sense of buying expensive gifts, but rather generosity in the form of showering others with positive comments and compliments.
 Making this a daily practice will help you become generous and kind to yourself.

-With all the fast-paced holiday activities and a global pandemic swirling around us, it’s easy to feel like everything is out of control.
+With all the fast-paced holiday activities, it’s easy to feel like everything is out of control.
 While we can’t always control the whirlwind that surrounds us, we can gain a sense of self-control through mindful action.

 Learn to say no

 Accepting additional responsibilities can be fun during the holidays.
 However, many people accept these responsibilities out of obligation, which brings added stress and anxiety.
-It’s ok to say no – this will help you feel in control and reduce anxiety.
+It’s ok to say no – this will help you feel in control and reduce holiday stress and anxiety.

 Plan in advance

 Set aside time for holiday activities, like gatherings or shopping, and put them on the calendar.
 This can help you recognize how full your plate is and help you avoid committing to activities that may add to your already full schedule.